-Trump’s defence to make opening statement in ‘hush money’ trial
+Trump’s defence makes opening statement in ‘hush money’ trial

 Prosecutors and defence to lay out broad strokes arguments in what is an unprecedented trial against a former president.